Princelad/ganesh-auto-parts/README.md

 ## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License** - Free to use, modify, and distribute with attribution.

 ## 👨‍💻 Development